rackerlabs/support-how-to/content/dedicated-hosting/add-disk-space-to-server-or-hypervisor.md

 4. Select the Subject field.

-5. From the dropdown menu, Select **Add Disk Space to Server or Hypervisor.**.
+5. From the dropdown menu, Select **Add Disk Space to Server or Hypervisor.**

     <img src="{% asset_path dedicated-hosting/add-disk-space-to-server-or-hypervisor/adddisk1.png  %}" />

-6. In the Ticket Details section, select a device from the dropdown menu, enter the amount of disk space needed, and choose whether the space is to be added to an existing volume or configured as a new drive.
+6. In the Ticket Details section, select a device from the dropdown menu

+7. Enter the amount of disk space needed, and choose whether to add the space to an existing volume or to configure as a new drive.

     <img src="{% asset_path dedicated-hosting/add-disk-space-to-server-or-hypervisor/adddisk2.png %}" />